FAQs

 If it can’t make bigger items, what’s it good for?

-By handling so much of the technical part of weaving for you, this loom allows a level of understanding, experimentation, fluidity and creativity with complex weaves and patterns that traditional looms may not always provide.
-What we found while developing this loom is that the “how” of weaving is incredibly engaging, maybe even as much as the “what.”
+What we also found while developing this loom is that the “how” of weaving is incredibly engaging, maybe even as much as the “what.”
 By putting the patternmaking directly at your fingertips, the Boss gets you testing — playing — discovering — learning.
+It teaches you basic principles about how the patterns are built, so that you can use them in your own ways.
 In some ways, I think of it as a visual art/design tool.

 What is Boomloom Studio?